openproblems-bio/openproblems/openproblems/tasks/chromatin_potential/README.md

 Methods should assign gene regulation scores to `adata.obsm['gene_score']` using only single cell atac-seq peak counts.

 Metrics should compare adata.obsm['gene_score'] with the true gene expression in adata.X.

+## Annotation
+This task currently assumes Mus Musculus reference is used in the single cell dataset, which can be extended in the future if other species single cell sci-car, SNARE-seq or SHARE-seq is added.